The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Observations

 \subsection{Radio}

-\cite{Perez-Torres19} reported radio detections of the source at 90 - 110 days after the ASAS-SN detection, from which we take the data and plot it in Figure \ref{fig:radio}.
+\cite{Perez-Torres19} reported radio detections of the source at 90 - 110 days after the ASAS-SN detection, which we plot in Figure \ref{fig:radio}.
 For comparison, we also plot the data of another radio bright TDE ASASSN-14li.

-The host galaxy of AT2019azh is a non-active galaxy based on the lack of related spectroscopic feature \citep{brimacombe19}.
+The host galaxy of AT2019azh is a non-active galaxy based on the lack of related spectroscopic feature \textbf{\citep{NUTS19,ePESSTO19,vanvelzen19}}.
 Therefore, its radio emission ($\sim 10^{37}$ erg s$^{-1}$) is unlikely due to AGN activity.
 It is commonly believed that radio emission from TDEs are produced from the interaction of a relativistic jet or non-relativistic outflow with ambient medium.
-We discuss this later in \S \ref{sec5}.
+We discuss this later in \S \ref{sec:cio}.